encaro/Slimroms_staff/README.md

 	* It's clean SlimRom
 	* Snap Camera from Lineage
-	* 94kernel   smart settings for charging power and sound (ported from boeffla), on default tweaks are enabled more info on http://forum.xda-developers.com/showpost.php?p=64651867&postcount=3  (still in test)
+	* 94kernel   smart settings for charging power and sound and some CPU governor (ported from boeffla)
 	* arm-linaro gcc 7.1.1:20170720  for kernel
 	* ROM updates publish once a week on androidfilehost.com
 	* Full OMS support, prebuild-substratum